 5 pounds beef marrow bones, cracked

 1 large onion, peeled and quartered

-1 medium tomato, peeled and cut lengthwise into eighths
+1 pound boiling potatoes, peeled and cut into 1/4-inch dice

 Judy's Home Page